(updated Jan 2, 2019)

 Please provide the complete width and length of the site you need, including space for ropes and any additional space you desire.
 Space can be limited depending on the number of vendors.
 You must not go over your provided space, so please try to be as accurate as possible.

 - Are there tables available?

 Yes, there are tables available for rent.
 The price is $10 per table.
 When you submit your registration form, you can indicate how many tables you need.
 Tables must be pre-paid.
-Please send a check, money order or cash to the Merchant Coordinator postmarked no later than June 8, 2018.
+After you register, please send a check, money order or cash to the Merchant Coordinator postmarked no later than May 31, 2019.
 Make checks payable to “SCA Maine, Inc – Province of Malagentia”.
 Failure to make payment arrangements before this date means the extra tables you requested will not be picked up.
 Table rentals are non-refundable.

 - Is there electricity available?

 Yes, there are a number of sites with electricity available.
 The price for electricity is $10 for the weekend.
 When you submit your registration form, you can indicate if you need electricity.
 Electricity must be pre-paid.

 The Merchant Coordinator will indicate which electric outlets are available for your use.
 You must coordinate with your neighbors if they are also paying for electric use.
 There are no extension cords, power strips or electric splitters available.
 You must bring whatever you will need for extension cord or power strips.
 Typically sites are within 50-100’of the outlet.

 We will be providing tags for individuals who have paid for electric.
 These must be attached to your extension cord.
 Only one extension cord will be tagged per paid $10 fee.
 If you do not have a tag, you will be unplugged from electric.
 You may not plug into any electric outlet that requires you to run a cord across a walking path.